tempoxyz/tempo-foundry/README.md

 [Tempo](https://docs.tempo.xyz/) is a blockchain designed specifically for stablecoin payments.
 Its architecture focuses on high throughput, low cost, and features that financial institutions, payment service providers, and fintech platforms expect from modern payment infrastructure.

-`Tempo Foundry` builds on top of [Foundry](https://github.com/foundry-rs/foundry): the leading Ethereum development toolkit, through a custom fork that adds first-class support for Tempo.

-This fork extends Foundry with Tempo's [protocol-level features](https://docs.tempo.xyz/documentation/protocol#protocol-components), enabling developers to build, test, and deploy contracts that go [beyond the limits of standard EVM chains](https://docs.tempo.xyz/quickstart/evm-compatibility).
+`Tempo Foundry` is a custom fork of [Foundry](https://github.com/foundry-rs/foundry) that brings Tempo's payment-native protocol features directly into the familiar Foundry developer workflow.

+It extends Foundry with Tempo’s payment-native transaction model, stablecoin-denominated gas, and full `TIP-20` token features (including memos and compliance).

+This is a required drop-in replacement for upstream Foundry when developing against Tempo.

 Get started [here](https://docs.tempo.xyz/sdk/foundry) to use Tempo's features in Foundry.

-## Getting Started
+## Testnet

-### As a user

 You can connect to Tempo's public testnet using the following details: